Saied25/fix-react2shell-next/README.md

 $ pnpm install

-✅ Successfully patched!
+✅ Patches applied!
-   Your project is no longer vulnerable to CVE-2025-66478.
+   Please verify the changes and test your app before deploying.
-   Remember to test your app and commit the changes.
+   Remember to commit the updated package.json and lockfile.
 ```

 ## Monorepo Support